Sreebhargavibalijaa/Phone-location-detection/README.md

 # Phone-localization

 My task is to implement a prototype of a visual object detection system.
 Model has been designed to find a location of a phone dropped on the floor from a single RGB camera image.
-The customer has only one type of phone he is interested in detecting.
 Accuracy of model observed is 70% of test image split(90 :10)